mkrawiec/debian-gsd/README.md

 ## Introduction

-This project strives to deliver simple, rock-solid desktop workstation install.
+This project is set of configuration and tools for Debian Stable.
+It strives to deliver rock-solid and refined desktop workstation install.
 It's dedicated to advanced linux users - developers, sysadmins and enthusiasts.

 ## Features

-- Minimal Debian Stable base, adapted as a plaform for running podman containers ([distrobox](https://github.com/89luca89/distrobox) included) and flatpak applications
+- Small Debian Stable base, adapted as a platform for running flatpaks and containers.
+Additionally [distrobox](https://github.com/89luca89/distrobox) comes preinstalled as a containerized environment for everyday software development.
+This creates a mix of rock-solid stable base and updated applications.
-- Automatic Btrfs snapshots and ability to boot read-only snapshots from the bootloader
+- Automatic Btrfs snapshots (via apt and snapper) and ability to boot read-only snapshots from the bootloader
 - GNOME Desktop experience, that's close to stock, but with [refined defaults](ansible/roles/desktop/files/01-desktop-settings)
 - Extras enabled by default - wireplumber, systemd-resolved, swap on zram, oom killer
 - Backports and non-free repos enabled by default